Transnational Dispute Resolution LLM

 Why did you choose this course at Manchester's School of Law?

 I received good feedback from friends who had studied in Manchester.
 It was also one of the few Universities that offered the programme that I wanted to do.
-In addition to this, the prospect of studying in multi cultured city was exciting.
+In addition to this, the prospect of studying in a multicultural city was exciting.

 What do you most enjoy about studying here?